Carol Wilson, Surface Pattern Designer

 Carol's Background

-Though my formal educational background is in the life sciences (Genetics, to be exact) I’ve always had a passion for art and pursued it in my free time.
+Though my formal educational background is in the life sciences (Genetics, to be exact), I’ve always had a passion for art and pursued it in my free time.
 I come from a fine art and silk painting background and use those skills in creating surface design patterns.
 In the middle of 2022, I retired from my position as Practice Manager in my husband’s Optometry office and have since been able to devote full time to my art.
-Since 2002, I have sold my work at art festivals, at art museums, in galleries and online.
+Since 2002, I have sold my work at art festivals, museums, galleries, and online.
 Currently, my surface pattern designs are available for licensing.

-While I was a full-time mom to 3 sons, I began taking art classes at the local community college.
-Each semester, I would take a new class, progressing thru drawing, painting, color theory, and life drawing.
+While a full-time mom to 3 sons, I began taking art classes at the local community college.
+Each semester, I would take a new category, progressing thru drawing, painting, color theory, and life drawing.
 This led to an interest in silk painting and more classes with many talented teachers and mentors.

 I was always fascinated with the experience that my teachers had with creating patterns that were printed on fabric.
-I had no idea how to do that, but during the COVID lockdown, I saw a tutorial online on how to create seamless repeating patterns on Procreate.
-I had to immediately go out and buy an iPad and the Procreate app!
+I had no idea how to do that, but during the COVID lockdown, I saw a tutorial online on creating seamless repeating patterns on Procreate.
+I immediately went out and bought an iPad and the Procreate app!
 I watched tons of lessons on YouTube and Skillshare on how to master drawing/painting on the Procreate app and how to turn those drawings into seamless repeating patterns in different styles.
-And then I discovered that serious designers use Adobe Illustrator to create their designs in vectors rather than raster-based.
+And then, I discovered that serious designers use Adobe Illustrator to create their designs in vectors rather than raster-based.
 So it was MORE classes and studying to learn this alternate way of making patterns.
 Fortunately, I love to learn!
 In my free time, I train for and compete in Open Water swims all over the world (as long as they are shorter than 3 miles and in relatively warm water; no English Channel for me!), maintain an organic vegetable and flower garden, and play with my 2 Bull Mastiff dogs.

 I was always fascinated with the experience that my teachers had with creating patterns that were printed on fabric.
-I had no idea how to do that, but during the COVID lockdown, I saw a tutorial online on how to create seamless repeating patterns on Procreate.
-I had to immediately go out and buy an iPad and the Procreate app!
+I had no idea how to do that, but during the COVID lockdown, I saw a tutorial online on creating seamless repeating patterns on Procreate.
+I immediately went out and bought an iPad and the Procreate app!
 I watched tons of lessons on YouTube and Skillshare on how to master drawing/painting on the Procreate app and how to turn those drawings into seamless repeating patterns in different styles.
-And then I discovered that serious designers use Adobe Illustrator to create their designs in vectors rather than raster-based.
+And then, I discovered that serious designers use Adobe Illustrator to create their designs in vectors rather than raster-based.
 So it was MORE classes and studying to learn this alternate way of making patterns.
 Fortunately, I love to learn!
 In my free time, I train for and compete in Open Water swims all over the world (as long as they are shorter than 3 miles and in relatively warm water; no English Channel for me!), maintain an organic vegetable and flower garden, and play with my 2 Bull Mastiff dogs.

 My gear